lmielke/100_django_template/README.md

 ##02_install_project
 #################################################################################

-Run lines below in Ubuntu shell: change 777 to reasonable value after install
+Run lines below in Ubuntu shell:
+1. change 777 to reasonable value after install
+2. You will be prompted to press Y/N several times.
+So, stay at your computer and confirm everything with yes.
+3. You will be prompted for the remote desktop password.
+Enter a Password and convirm.
+4. You will be asked to choose a desktop.
+I always go with the default (gdm3).
+Just press ENTER to confirm.

     cp /home/my_stuff.py /home/yourProjectName/web_project/web_project/my_stuff.py
     cp /home/yourProjectName/resources/ubuntu_apache.sh /home/ubuntu_apache.sh